lassekongo83/zuki-themes/README.md

   * GTK 3.20: https://github.com/lassekongo83/zuki-themes/archive/master.zip
   * GTK 3.18: https://github.com/lassekongo83/zuki-themes/archive/3.18.zip
 2. Open the zip in your archive manager and extract the theme folders inside `zuki-themes-*` to `~/.themes` (if you’re the only user) or `/usr/share/themes` (if there are more users).
 It should look like this for example: `~/.themes/Zukitre`
-3. If you use Gnome Shell you need `gnome-tweak-tool` installed.
+3. If you use GNOME Shell you need `gnome-tweak-tool` installed.
 Open `gnome-tweak-tool` and go to `Appearance` and select the themes you want to use.
 (You may also need to activate the `User themes` extension under `Extensions`.)
-  * XFCE users can change the themes in `Settings > Appearance` and `Settings > Window Manager`
+  * Xfce users can change the themes in `Settings > Appearance` and `Settings > Window Manager`

 #### Other installation options